republik/plattform/src/components/Tabs/docs.md

 - children (React.ReactNode):
 - center? (boolean, false): Centers child nodes when there is enough space.
-- activeChildIndex? (activeChildIndex, 0): Index of the active scroll child dom node.
+- activeChildIndex? (number, 0): Index of the active scroll child dom node.
-- hideArrows? (boolean, false): Hides arrows
+- hideArrows? (boolean, false): Hides arrows.
 - arrowSize? (number, 28): Set size of the arrows.
 - innerPadding?: (number, 0): If the Scroller is in a container with negative horizontal margins, pass those as innerPadding to allow for proper padding in full width layouts.